Skip to Main Content

 Overview

-Nursing Officers provide primary and tertiary patient care to ill and injured Canadian Armed Forces (CAF) members, either in Canadian Forces Health Services Centres in Canada, or in acute care hospitals while on operations abroad.
+As a member of the military, Nursing Officers provide primary and tertiary patient care to ill and injured Canadian Armed Forces (CAF) members, either in Canadian Forces Health Services Centres in Canada, or in acute care hospitals while on operations abroad.
 Nursing Officers also provide preventive, occupational and environmental health care services through practice as well as through health education and policy development.

 Nursing Officers work within a collaborative practice model with other members of the health care team.
 Nursing Officers have the opportunity to work in different domains of nursing practice including: